 The greatest advantage of the handheld laser welding machine is its Laser Intelligent Application System which enables it to have six welding modes to choose from.
 The control circuit uses the DC24V low voltage control and has a nice and durable lifetime.
 The adjustable motor frequency controls the speed of laser focal up to 460 circles per second.
 It is suitable for welding all workpieces with larger materials having irregular shapes and complex welding seams.

 Because the laser working gas can be set to close or open from the touch screen, it prevents the burnout of a protective lens compared with a traditional handheld welding head.
 This makes the fiber handheld laser welding machine’s head more durable.

 While small in design, the fiber handheld laser has an electro-optical conversion efficiency above 35%.
 By purchasing this machine, you get a cost-effective laser welding machine that is far superior to other types of lasers like MIG at the same power.
 Besides performing handheld laser welding operations, you can also use it for drilling, high precision welding, and mold repair through the later erection platform.

 The fiber handheld laser has an Intelligent Laser Application System that makes it simple to operate without any technical knowledge.
 With this system, you can control the laser power, frequency, and welding functions.

 A wide range of applications

-With this handheld laser welder, you get an extended range of applications.
-From kitchens, cabinets, shelves, 3D advertising letter signs to irregular and complicated welding of stainless steel, the application of this welder is limited to your imaginations.
+With this handheld fiber laser welder, you get an extended range of applications.
+From kitchens, cabinets, shelves, 3D advertising letter signs to irregular and complicated welding of stainless steel, the application of this welder is limited to your imagination.
 The handheld welding machine effectively replaced electric welding, traditional argon arc welding, or MIG welding on materials such as stainless steel, aluminum, and iron.

 Limitations of fiber handheld laser welding machine